Biomusic: Bird song

 The incorporation of bird song in music is one of the most widely studied forms of biomusic.
 Notable in this regard is the French composer Olivier Messiaen who began incorporating accurately transcribed bird songs into his music in 1952.
 One obstacle facing the use of bird songs in music is their complexity and usually very high register.
 Nevertheless, Messiaen included a variety of bird songs in many of his mature works including his Catalogue d'oiseaux ("Birds catalogue"), piano (1956–58) which incorporated songs from thirteen different birds.
 Also, he incorporated the themes of many birds in his orchestral piece, "Chronochromie".

 In Western art music, recordings of bird songs have been used in numerous works.
 One of the first is Pines of Rome (1924) by Ottorino Respighi – the third movement includes the sound of a nightingale recorded onto a phonograph, played in the concert hall during the movement's ending.
 This use of recording technology was something that had never been done before, and it quickly generated discussion.
 A famous example of this technique can be found in Cantus Arcticus (1972) by the Finnish composer Einojuhani Rautavaara: subtitled Concerto for Birds and Orchestra this piece incorporates tape recordings of birdsong recorded near the Arctic Circle and on the bogs of Liminka in northern Finland.

 Birdsong also frequently features in popular music.
 Early examples include schlager singer Ulla Billquist’s När Svalorna Komma Och Bygga Sitt Bo (1932) and Tobourlika by rebetiko artists Stratos Pagioumtzis and Ioanna Georgakopoulou (1940).
 A nightingale can be heard on Pink Floyd's "Cirrus Minor" (More, 1969) or "Grantchester Meadows" (Ummagumma, 1969), tweeting birds on Laurie Anderson's "O Superman" (1981), seagulls in Léo Ferré‘s L'Opéra du pauvre (1983).
 Thanks to its inclusion as a preset in the E-mu Emulator II, a specific sample of a loon, notably heard in Sueño Latino (1989) and in 808 State’s Pacific State (1989), has become a recurring motif in electronic-based popular music.

 The entire biophony of a soundscape can be heard on the Beaver & Krause 1968 Warner Brothers album (released in 1970), "In a Wild Sanctuary", one of the first notable ecology-themed popular albums and the first album to incorporate entire natural soundscapes as components of the orchestration.

-It is important to note that of the more than 13,100 bird species, less than 100 have been accepted into Western classical or other music genres (or 0.007%).
+Of the more than 13,100 bird species, fewer than 100 have been accepted into Western classical or other music genres (or 0.007%).
 With the exception of entire biophonies, the abstract and deconstructed selection of particular birds (and the voices of a few other non-human animals such as certain cetaceans or canids) in these genres have been largely predicated on the convenient ways in which they happen to fit the models consistent with the then-current paradigms – those considered to be "musical" at any given time.